John Holmes Jackson: Elections

 The Burlington Democrats gave their mayoral nomination to Jackson on February 16, 1917, by a unanimous vote.
 He defeated incumbent Republican Albert S. Drew by ten votes.
 He defeated Republican nominees Harris R. Watkins in 1919, and William B. McKillip in 1921.

-Roy L. Patrick, the president of the board of aldermen, declined to seek the Republican mayoral nomination in 1923.
-State Senator Martin S. Vilas put forward Jackson for the nomination and the Republican caucus accepted it.
-It was the first time in Burlington's history that the Republicans endorsed the Democratic mayoral candidate and Jackson won without opposition.
-The Democratic caucus gave its nomination to Jackson on February 4, 1925, but he declined to run on February 7.
-Republican Clarence H. Beecher was elected to succeed him.
-Jackson was appointed to a five-year term as a Burlington park commissioner after leaving office.
+Roy L. Patrick, the president of the board of aldermen, declined to seek the Republican mayoral nomination in 1923, State Senator Martin S. Vilas put forward Jackson for the nomination, and the Republican caucus accepted it.
+It was the first time in Burlington's history that the Republicans endorsed the Democratic mayoral candidate, and Jackson won without opposition.
+The Democratic caucus gave its nomination to Jackson on February 4, 1925, but he declined to run, and Republican Clarence H. Beecher was elected to succeed him.
+Jackson, after leaving office, was appointed to a five-year term as a Burlington park commissioner.

 In 1929, Jackson defeated James Edmund Burke for the Democratic nomination and also received the Republican nomination.
 Burke claimed that Jackson won the Democratic nomination due to it being packed with Republicans.
 He defeated Burke, running as an independent, in the general election after the two participated in a debate hosted by the League of Women Voters.
 Burke backed a group of successful anti-Jackson candidates in the 1930 elections, including one elected to the board of aldermen.
 In 1931, Jackson lost the Democratic nomination to Burke, but won the election as the nominee of the People and Republican parties.
 Jackson declined to run for reelection in 1933 and endorsed Burke, who won.
 The Republicans wanted Jackson to run for mayor in 1935, but he declined to do so and supported Burke again.